…but they still taste like them!

 When I was on Whidbey Island in Washington state a couple weeks ago, my friend Jess made cookies for all of us one night and I just had to share the recipe because they were DELICIOUS!!

-This is a nice twist on the traditional chocolate chip cookie recipes — it uses whole wheat flour and ground oats (for a soft, smooth texture) instead of white flour, dark chocolate instead of milk chocolate, and olive oil instead of canola for healthy fats, but leaves in some butter to give them a super decadent taste.
+This is a nice twist on the traditional chocolate chip cookie recipes — it uses whole wheat flour and ground oats (for a soft, smooth texture) instead of white flour, dark chocolate instead of milk chocolate, and olive oil for healthy fats, but leaves in some butter to give them a super decadent taste.
 These would be perfect for when you want to impress your friends but still have a healthier cookie!

 Whole Grain Chocolate Chip Cookies